 Lastly there’s my expertise in knowing how to search, how to sell, how to figure out how much to charge for shipping, photographing attractive pictures, how to write a description, using the right keywords, and how to pack a box safely.

 Truth be told, I still feel a little embarrassed asking 50% because most don’t understand what goes into the process.
 I’ve had bug-eyed reactions…

 …when I give a quote, and if those people choose not to hire me, that’s OK.
 I still have plenty of my own to sell.
 People often assume I’m doing it for nothing, and though I would like to be accommodating in that way, it takes too much of my time.

 A couple approached me about selling some model trains and a set of Lenox dishes for them.
 The man told me condescendingly “we’ll give you a little something.”
 Right away I knew I didn’t want to work with them and I was glad they decided to go elsewhere.

 Quite honestly I don’t deal in dish sets.
-They are total headaches to pack.
+They are total headaches to pack and ship safely, and it’s my neck if it doesn’t arrive in one piece.
 It seems that everything breakable I’ve ever sold goes to California, (I live in Alabama), and trying to safely pack a set of dishes for shipment….UGH.

 And frankly, I don’t know a lot of people who will sell for others.
 Lots of acquaintances have asked me to teach them how to sell online, but by the time I show them the basics, they usually ask if I’ll do it for them.
-Asking 50% is not unusual.
+So no, asking 50% is not unusual.

 A LOOK AT PERCENTAGES